 You will also need to consider compliance to applicable regulations in any onboarding workflows.
 Take banks for example, which are often mandated to conduct a level of Know Your Customer (KYC) in the onboarding phase.
 As with security, a digital-first, user-friendly approach is imperative to success.

 Onboarding is an opportunity to improve operational efficiency and take manual workflows and automate them, saving costs and maintaining efficiency at scale.
 You need a digital onboarding solution that grows with your business, not one that holds back growth.

-Identity verification using 3rd party digital identities
+Identity verification using reusable identities

 Organisations need to verify the identities of users onboarding to their services – whether for enhanced security and/or KYC/AML requirements.